codeadict/codeadict.github.com/index.md

 Hello world!
 I'm Dairon(/Daɪron̩/) Medina, a <b>Florida</b> based freelance <a href="https://redclawtech.com">software consultant</a> who has been <b>building software for over 12 years</b>.
 </p>
 <p>
  I help tech companies develop and scale their real-time web and IoT architectures leveraging great tools like Erlang/Elixir and Golang.
-My services include custom development, support and consulting on Device to Cloud communication, Websockets, MQTT and highly scalable IoT backends that need to ingest and process millions of datapoints in a reliable and fault-tolerant manner.
+My services include custom development, support and consulting on Device to Cloud communication, Websockets, MQTT, WebRTC and highly scalable IoT backends that need to ingest and process millions of datapoints in a reliable and fault-tolerant manner.
 </p>

 <h3 id="contact-info">Get in Touch</h3>